springernature/.github/profile/README.md

 * **Engineering Enablement** builds the infrastrucutre and tools to allow our teams to build systems efficiently; scale effortlessly; and mange running systems effectively.
 * **Global Business Systems** is responsible for core business critical systems and processes handling the millions of transactions supporting our customers and contributors around the globe, primarily based on SAP.
+* **IT Portfolio Operations & Delivery** keep the whole machine moving by managing financials, metrics, risks, and enterprise architecture.
 * **IT Operations** provides the global infrastructure, tools, and hardware to allow our people to deliver for our customers.
 * **[SN Digital](https://group.springernature.com/gp/group/careers/technology/sn-digital)** builds the customer-facing products that enable our users to reach their goals more effectively.